Jun 10, 2020 | Flooring Canada

 Between heavy foot traffic, moisture exposure, and daily wear and tear, you need a kitchen floor that is strong, stain-resistant, scratch resistant, and, preferably, water-resistant.
 There are many different flooring options to consider.
 Tile flooring might be the first type of flooring you think of.
 However, there are other flooring options out there that could be a great match for your kitchen, including hardwood, laminate flooring, and luxury vinyl.
 Learn more about the different flooring types and how they might be best for your kitchen:

 Ceramic and porcelain tiles are popular for kitchen floors.
 Both are known to be extremely durable - almost impossible to chip or crack, easy to clean, and water-resistant.
 If installed correctly, the tile can last a lifetime.
 While ceramic tile and porcelain tile are very similar, porcelain tiles are the stronger and more durable option of the two.
 Both types are crafted through a heating and cooling process using kiln-fired clay, but porcelain tile is heated longer, which results in a more durable finish.
-Tile comes in various colours and patterns, so you are sure to find a style that best matches your interiors.
+Tile comes in various colors and patterns, so you are sure to find a style that best matches your interiors.

 If you’re hoping for a truly unique style, natural stone tile adds rustic charm to your kitchen.
 With the proper maintenance, natural stone tiles can last as long as other types of tile flooring.
 Natural stone is also non-slip due to its porous surface.

 Tile or wood flooring?
 Hey, why not both?
 Wood-look tile is the go-to option for those searching for the look of natural wood floors but who want a stronger, more easily maintained flooring material.
-You get the natural-looking grain pattern, with the colour variety and durability of tile flooring.
+You get the natural-looking grain pattern, with the color variety and durability of tile flooring.
 It takes away from the time-consuming maintenance of hardwood and is resistant to scratches and stains.
 Install wood-look tile on your kitchen floors for a warm look and feel.

 Hardwood floors are naturally beautiful and have always been a popular option for kitchen flooring due to their warmth, making it the ideal choice if you’re looking for a classic kitchen look.
 Hardwood often increases the resale value of your home.
 Both solid hardwoods and engineered hardwood flooring look great in kitchens, but engineered hardwood is the better choice for kitchen flooring.
 This is because engineered wood flooring is crafted with a layered design that adds stability and prevents the wood from damage or warping caused by moisture and water.
 However, solid hardwood floors with the right finish can become water-resistant.
 Both types of hardwood flooring can withstand heavy foot traffic, making them a great option for busy kitchens.